-This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour – last update Feb-2023
+This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour

 Overview birds of Vietnam

-For Clements checklist update 2021 is:
+For Clements Checklist update for 2021 includes:

 Number of species: 963